 Over the next few months I plan to release some elementary/beginning sight-reading exercises for the banjo. *PDF located at the bottom*

-DISCLAIMER: Due to the nature of the bluegrass banjo (rolls), sight reading notation is NOT the best introduction to the banjo.
-TAB conveys rolls and bluegrass music in a much clearer way.
+DISCLAIMER: Due to the nature of the bluegrass banjo (rolls), sight reading notation is NOT the best introduction to Bluegrass banjo.
+I generally use my own short-hand notation system to introduce students to rolls/bluegrass banjo, at some point using TAB and learning aurally as songs get more complex.
 However, it doesn’t have to be an all or nothing situation.
 I strongly believe a person can learn bluegrass, TAB, while strengthening basic music skills that will help them later in the music journey.

-Goals will determine if learning to sight-read is worth your time.
+Is sight-reading worth your time?
+It depends on your goals and is up for you to decide.
 If you want to play for friends on your back porch then perhaps not.
 If you have a wide range of interest, like popular/film music then sight reading is great because there are so many “Fake books” available that aren’t written in TAB but musical notation.
-If you envision yourself doing this as a career.
-The world of musical notation opens up an entire world to you that’s not there otherwise.
+If you envision yourself doing this as a career the world of musical notation opens up an entire world to you that’s not there otherwise.

 The primary goal for this method is for students to learn the names of the notes up and down the fingerboard.
 This is why after some internal debate I have decided to use the alto clef in these studies.

 Alto clef is not as common as treble clef; viola is the most well known instrument that uses this clef.
 However, using the alto clef, all of the notes can be read at pitch with very minimum use of ledger lines.
 The banjo is unlike the guitar in that it lacks the bass register (namely the 6th and 5th strings of the guitar), partly why I decided to go against the grain of the normal method of teaching Treble Clef using octave transposition.